• Skip to primary navigation

 Banff Gondola History

 While people have been using the hiking trails to get to the top of Sulphur Mountain for centuries, it was John Jaeggi who envisioned the mountain’s first gondola.
 Realizing how popular the gondola could be with tourists, he researched lifts in his native Switzerland before raising enough money to begin construction in Banff in 1958.
-The gondola officially opened in July 1959, and it remains the only bi-cable gondola in all of Canada.
+The gondola officially opened in July 1959 and remains the only bi-cable gondola in all of Canada.

 Hikers and the Banff Gondola on Sulphur Mountain